kevintruong/til/Networking,-Part-5:-Shutting-down-ports,-reusing-ports-and-other-tricks.md

 ## What is the difference shutdown and close?

 Use the `shutdown` call when you no longer need to read any more data from the socket, write more data, or have finished doing both.
+When you shutdown a socket for further writing (or reading) that information is also sent to the other end of the connection.
+For example if you shutdown the socket for further writing at the server end, then a moment later,a blocked `read` call could return 0 to indicate that no more bytes are expected.

 Use `close` when your process no longer needs the socket file descriptor.

 If you `fork`-ed after creating a socket file descriptor, all processes need to close the socket before the socket resources can be re-used.
-However a shutting down a socket for further read would affect all processes.
+If you shutdown a socket for further read then all process are be affected because you've changed the socket, not just the file descriptor.

 Well written code will `shutdown` a socket before calling `close` it.